mmurdoch/arduinounit/README.md

 Test ok passed.
 Test summary: 1 passed, 1 failed, and 0 skipped, out of 2 test(s).
 ```
-# Message
+# Footnote Messages

 When things go wrong, it is sometimes useful to print additional information.
 As of 2.3.2-alpha,
-this is possible with any assertXXX() method by adding an additional third parameter to the assert.
+this is possible with any assertXXX() method by adding an additional third parameter [footnote] to the assert.
 For example,
 ```
 test(cases)
 {